stfc/PSyclone/tutorial/practicals/nemo/README.md

-# PSyclone for code-transformation of existing code
+# PSyclone for transforming existing code

 The tutorial on the use of PSyclone to transform existing code is broken into four parts: